Frequently Asked Questions

 Press the escape key to dismiss the splash screen and see if the boot has failed with an error message you can search for in the forum.
 If that doesn't help try the other options on the boot menu in order (no splash, safe mode etc.) to see if you can get the boot to progress or display an error message which you can search for in the forum.

 I get the splash screen with a progress bar but then I get a black screen with a "login:" prompt and flashing cursor

 This will happen if your graphics chip is not recognized or the driver for it has failed to load properly.
 Type "guest" and press enter at the prompt and then when you a "$" prompt with a flashing cursor try typing "startx" and press enter to see if the graphics system will initialize.
 Make a note of any errors and search the forum for a solution.

 I've tried all the above but still can't get the live media to boot

-If your system is more than about 5 years old it maybe because the current Linux kernels no longer support that hardware.
+If your system is more than about 5 years old it maybe because the current PCLinuxOS kernels/drivers no longer work with that hardware.
 If this is the case there is not much you can do.
 It may be possible to boot with an older ISO but if you install from that ISO it may then be difficult to update.
 For example it is not possible to update KDE4 to Plasma 5 using the normal update process.